 Applied learning opportunities with a strong emphasis on inquiry and problem-based learning.

 Target Enrollment: 140 students

-Note: Admission to IBEHS also requires the submission of a Supplementary Application, (TO BE COMPLETED in early to mid-February 2017)
+Note: Admission to iBiomed also requires the submission of a Supplementary Application, Due February 1, 2018.

 Join the Conversation on Twitter: